Chart Color Schemes

 Dulwich Hill is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, Dulwich Hill's population is estimated at around 15,070.
-This reflects an increase of 1,024 people since the 2021 Census, which reported a population of 14,046.
-The change was inferred from AreaSearch's estimation of the resident population at 14,798 following examination of the latest ERP data release by the ABS in June 2024 and an additional 127 validated new addresses since the Census date.
-This level of population equates to a density ratio of 7,108 persons per square kilometer, placing Dulwich Hill in the top 10% of national locations assessed by AreaSearch.
-The suburb's 7.3% growth since the 2021 census exceeded the state average of 6.7%.
-Overseas migration contributed approximately 73.0% of overall population gains during recent periods, driving primary growth for Dulwich Hill.
+As of November 2025, the population estimate for the Dulwich Hill statistical area (Lv2) is around 15,003 people.
+This reflects an increase of 957 individuals since the 2021 Census, which reported a population of 14,046 people.
+The change is inferred from AreaSearch's estimate of 14,668 residents following examination of the latest ERP data release by the ABS in June 2024 and an additional 127 validated new addresses since the Census date.
+This level of population results in a density ratio of 7,076 persons per square kilometer, placing Dulwich Hill (SA2) within the top 10% of national locations assessed by AreaSearch.
+The area's growth rate of 6.8% since the Census is within 0.8 percentage points of the state's growth rate of 7.6%, indicating competitive growth fundamentals.
+Overseas migration contributed approximately 73.0% of overall population gains during recent periods, driving primary population growth in the area.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where applicable, released in 2022 with a base year of 2021.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to aggregated SA2-level projections, Dulwich Hill is expected to grow by 324 persons to 2041, reflecting a decline of 0.9% in total over the 17-year period.
+Based on aggregated SA2-level projections, the Dulwich Hill statistical area (Lv2) is anticipated to expand by 321 persons to reach a total population of 15,324 by the year 2041.
+This reflects an estimated decrease of 0.5% in total over the 17-year period from 2025 to 2041.

 Frequently Asked Questions - Population